 Waxing your sideburns gives you a clean result that helps makeup go on evenly, and you won't have to deal with stubble or marks from tweezing, says Shays.
 Since it's pulling your hair out from the root, over time hair will start to grow in finer.
 Shays says she typically sees people anywhere from every four to ten weeks, depending on how quickly/thickly their hair grows back.
 If you have oilier skin, she recommends washing with an acne wash 24-hours after your wax to help avoid a breakout.

 Photo credit: Gigi's All Purpose Honee Wax ($17)

 For more permanent options of hair removal, you can go to an expert for laser hair removal or electrolysis.
-The former uses, you guessed it, a laser to damage hair follicles and prevent hair from growing back (learn more about laser hair removal here).
+The former uses, you guessed it, a laser to damage hair follicles and prevent hair from growing back.

 Electrolysis uses a fine probe, inserted into the hair follicle, and zaps it with heat or chemical energy so it can't produce any more hair.
 Treatments can take anywhere from 15 minutes to an hour, and the number of sessions varies.

 Whatever you do, stay far, far away from those Groupon deals if you're considering either one of these options -- there's a time and a place for bargain beauty, and this isn't it.